n0tic/SimpleCharacterCreationV1/README.md

-# SimpleCharacterCreationV1 2D
+# SimpleCharacterCreationV1 Unity 2D
 A very simple pixelart type character creation with presets.
-Created to show how simple it would be to make a customizable system.
+Created to show how simple it would be to make a customizable preset based system.
 This was completed in about 20 minutes and the most time-consuming thing was actually converting the images from gimp to photoshop files and then modify the art to what I needed(presets).

-Save-load functionallity was thrown in from another project and stripped down.
-I will update it tomorrow and clean up some code.

 Remove Assets/Plugins folder.